-Croydon is taking steps to ensure it achieves its Corporate Plan priority to ensure good, decent homes are affordable to all.
-The Council is working with partners to create New Homes for sale and for rent for local people, ensure existing homes are Quality Homes and provide opportunities for Homes for Everybody.
-To these ends, Croydon Council is committed to the following:
+Croydon is taking steps to ensure it achieves its Corporate Plan priority to ensure that good, decent homes are affordable to all.
+The Council is working with partners to create New Homes for sale and for rent for local people, to ensure existing homes are Quality Homes and provide opportunities for Homes for Everybody.
+Croydon Council is committed to the following:

 - The delivery of 32,890 new homes from 2016 to 2036 (1,645 a year).
 The strategic target is that 40% will be affordable.
-(This is likely to increase to 2,949 per year once review of Croydon Plan is complete in 2019). - Brick by Brick will build 2,000 new homes by 2022, 50% of which will be for shared ownership or affordable rent. - The landlord licensing scheme will be renewed in 2020 to maintain standards in the private rented sector.
-At least 100 empty homes will be brought back into use every year.
+(This is likely to increase to 2,949 per year once review of Croydon Plan is complete in 2019). - Brick by Brick will build 2,000 new homes by 2022, 50% of which will be for shared ownership or affordable rent. - At least 100 empty homes will be brought back into use every year.